Liberty Privacy and Security Notice

 - We collect personal information for the purposes set out in this notice or otherwise communicated to you.

-- We collect personal information directly from you when you contact us directly or provide information through this website.
+- We collect personal information directly from you when you purchase our products, contact us directly or provide information through this website.

-- We may collect from and share your personal information with selected third parties to ensure we meet our responsibilities as a Health Insurance Product Service Provider.
+- We may collect from and share your personal information with selected third parties to ensure we meet our responsibilities as a registered long-term insurer and authorised financial services provider.
 These third parties may include, but are not limited to:

 - Regulatory bodies